robin10125/alchemy-photowall/README.md

-# PhotoWall — Rolling Photo Reel with Admin Moderation
+# Alchemy Photowall — Rolling Photo Reel For Alchemy
 A community photo wall that displays approved images in rolling columns.
 Users upload photos, admins approve or reject them, and approved images appear on a public display with smooth scrolling reels.

 ## Architecture